dhimmel/blog/content/posts/2020-10-20_long-trail-maps/long-trail-maps.md

 but not very accurate so for the next few years I refined it from my own GPS traces, aerial imagery, or any other data sources I came across.

 He went on to complete the trail physically in 2012.
-Eight years later, when I hiked the trail with a copy of the OpenStreetMap relation loaded into my navigation gap, I noticed some portions of the trail were off.
+Eight years later, when I hiked the trail with a copy of the OpenStreetMap relation loaded into my navigation app, I noticed some portions of the trail were off.
 And many side trails were missing.
 Many of the trails still followed Zeke's original imports,